 Orchestrated upgrades can be performed at a host, cluster, folder, or a data center level.

-If the update requires it, hosts are put into maintenance mode before remediation.
+If the update requires it, vSphere Lifecycle Manager puts hosts into maintenance mode during remediation.
 Virtual machines cannot run when a host is in maintenance mode.
 To ensure a consistent user experience, vCenter Server migrates the virtual machines to other hosts within the cluster before the host is put in maintenance mode. vCenter Server can migrate the virtual machines if the cluster is configured for vMotion and if VMware Distributed Resource Scheduler (DRS) and VMware Enhanced vMotion Compatibility (EVC) are enabled.
 However, EVC is not a prerequisite for vMotion.
 EVC guarantees that the CPUs of the hosts are compatible.
 For container objects or individual hosts that are not in a cluster, migration with vMotion cannot be performed.
+After remediation, hosts exit maintenance mode.
+In case of failure during remediation, hosts might be unable to exit maintenance mode.

 For more information about the possible issues that might prevent successful remediation, see Remediation Pre-Check Report.